 - Know how dementia impacts on experiences of everyday life and of bereavement

 - Have gained knowledge, skills and confidence to support a person with dementia through bereavement

 - Be aware of the impact of bereavement for families/friends/carers following the death of a person with dementia

-This workshop is a prompt 9am start and will run through till around approximately 5.
+This workshop is a prompt 9am start and will run till approximately 5pm.